What is RERA? Everything You Need to Know

 • Protection Against Misleading Advertisements: Developers must ensure that all promotional content accurately reflects the project details.
 False or misleading claims can lead to penalties.

-• Fair Pricing Regulation: Developers cannot change the price of a property arbitrarily after an agreement is signed.
+• Fair Pricing Regulation: Developers cannot change the price of a RERA property arbitrarily after an agreement is signed.
 This rule protects buyers from unexpected cost hikes.

 • Efficient Dispute Resolution: Buyers, developers, or real estate agents can file complaints in case of disputes.
 RERA ensures fast-track dispute resolution through an appellate tribunal.